tusen-ai/simpledet/README.md

 - Add a lot of docs (2019.09.03)
 - Add support for INT8 training(contributed by Xiaotao Chen & Jingqiu Zhou) (2019.10.24)
 - Add support for FCOS(contributed by Zhen Wei) (2019.11)
+- Add support for Mask Scoring RCNN(contributed by Zehui Chen) (2019.12)

 ### Setup
 #### All-in-one Script